Timed demolition measurements: Extrapolation of quantum measurement data

-In other words: high precision in the extrapolation demands \emph{extremely} high precision on the measurement statistics.
+or, in other words, that high precision in the extrapolation demands \emph{extremely} high precision on the measurement statistics.

-This is bad news, at least if one expected to achieve very accurate predictions.
+This is bad news, at least if one expected to achieve very accurate predictions on this system.
 Alternatively, one might be content with \emph{any} future prediction, as long as it is non-trivial.
-The next proposition, also proven in Appendix \ref{app:limits}, squanders this hope as well. \begin{prop} Assume the hard energy support constraint $\mbox{spec}(H)\subset [0,\frac{1}{T}]$.
-Then, for any $N\in\N$, the dataset $\mathbf{O}(N, T,\delta)$ has a Knightian uncertainty at $\tau>T$, unless $\delta\leq \frac{1}{g(\tau)}$, for some super-exponential function $g$, independent of $N$. \end{prop} The proposition thus precludes long-time extrapolations for the dataset $\mathbf{O}(N, T,\delta)$.
+Such a reasonable hope is squandered by the following result, also proven in Appendix \ref{app:limits}: under the hard energy support constraint with $E^+=\frac{1}{T}$, avoiding a Knightian uncertainty at $\tau>T$ necessarily demands setting $\delta\leq \frac{1}{g(\tau)}$, for some super-exponential function $g$, independent of $N$.
+This result precludes long-time extrapolations for the dataset $\mathbf{O}(N, T,\delta)$.

-To make matters worse, due to the inclusion relations $S(E^+)\subset S(E^+,\epsilon),A(E^+)$, Propositions \ref{prop_nogo2}, \ref{prop_nogo1} also hold under the other two types of energy constraints.
+To make matters worse, due to the inclusion relations $S(E^+)\subset S(E^+,\epsilon),A(E^+)$, the above two no-go results also hold under the other two types of energy constraints.